Former teacher Cynthia Perkins sentenced to 41 years without parole in child sex crimes case

 Another witness painted a different picture of Cynthia's involvement, calling her Dennis' "huntress."

-"Cynthia, you most definitely proven to be the most deceitful person ever.
+"Cynthia, you've most definitely proven to be the most deceitful person ever.
 Now I want everyone listening to know you were one of my best friends… I did everything to keep you safe.
-I loved you," Curtin said.
+I loved you," they said.
 "I hope for the next 41 years you pray to your soul for the lives you have destroyed and the victims you have hurt."

 Dennis Perkins is expected to go to trial later this year.